Tiffani Faison: Chef and restaurateur

 Faison is currently the owner and head chef of Sweet Cheeks Q, a Texas-style barbecue restaurant in Boston's Fenway District.
 Opened in late 2011, Sweet Cheeks Q was her first restaurant.
 Sweet Cheeks Q has been named as Boston's Best Barbecue by local and national media, and Forbes wrote that its "biscuits were the best in the world."

 In December 2015, she opened her acclaimed restaurant, Tiger Mama in Fenway, focusing on Southeast Asian cuisine.
-Faison closed Tiger Mama in late October 2021 to focus on a new restaurant that will be located in the same space in Fenway (coming in late 2022).
-Tenderoni's will open there in November 2022.
+Faison closed Tiger Mama in late October 2021 to focus on a new restaurant located in the same space in Fenway.
+Tenderoni's, a pizza parlor concept, opened there in November 2022.
+It was shuttered permanently in June 2024.

 In February 2018, Faison opened up her third Fenway restaurant, the "Adult Snack Bar" Fool's Errand.
 Her venture Orfano, which serves Italian-American cuisine, opened in August 2019 and received a three star review from The Boston Globe.
-It later closed permanently in June 2022.
+It later closed in June 2022.
 In 2022, Faison opened Tenderoni's, Dive Bar, and Bubble Bath within High Street Place, a new food hall in Downtown Boston.